aybartas/GymManagementWebAPPwithPHP-Mysql/README.md

 # GymManagementWebAPPwithPHP-Mysql
-An extensive gym management project with PHP/MYSQL .
+PHP/MYSQL GYM MANAGEMENT PROJECT .
 The database design accomodates normalization procedures and performance considerations Entire information of select , create , update screens are constructed as dynamic and they fetch data from Mysql Database.